Debora773/css-practice/README.md

 # css-practice
-Basic webpages for practicing css and html
+Basic webpage for practicing css and html